 The sheer joy and enthralling experience of language learning make it always manageable!

 Here, the easiest languages mean you can learn in 2-3 years with limited challenges.
-And not 4-5 years by burning the midnight oil for East-Asian Japanese, Korean, or Mandarin, or West-Asian Arabic, Persian, or Turkish.
+And not 4-5 years by burning the midnight oil for East-Asian Japanese, Korean, Mandarin, West-Asian Arabic, Persian, or Turkish.

-Are you looking to learn any of the listed ones in 6 to 12 months to get a high-paying language job or to paas a higher level in an international proficiency test?
+Are you looking to learn any of the listed ones in 6 to 12 months to get a high-paying language job or to pass a higher level in an international proficiency test?
 Well, in that case, you might be disappointed.

 Table of Contents